weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-3-monitor-prometheus-monitoring.md

 5. Configure and launch the Cortex agent to start pushing metrics to Weave Cloud
 6. Run a load test on the Sock Shop and view the metrics in Weave Cortex from inside Weave Cloud.

-This tutorial will take approximately 15 minutes to complete.
+This tutorial takes approximately 15 minutes to complete.

 <h2 id="what-you-will-use">What You Will Use</h2>